- Adrenal Cancer

 Ask a primary care doctor.
 A primary doctor may be able to recommend a specialist such as a gynecologic oncologist, medical oncologist, radiation oncologist, or plastic surgeon.
 Sometimes these doctors work together at cancer centers or programs.

-Call the Women's Cancer Network.
-The number is 312-578-1439.
+Call the Foundation for Women's Cancer.
+The number is 312-578-1439 and they have a hotline at 800-444-4441.
 They can help callers find a gynecologic oncologist for a second opinion.
 Or use the Find a Gynecologic Oncologist tool at their website to search for a gynecologic oncologist by ZIP code.
+You can also find a gynecologic oncologist at the Society of Gynecologic Oncology.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.